isomerpages/ncss-ssi/_cet/Higher Diploma in Social Service.md

 Applicants may also be called to attend an online interview with the selection panel on the dates specified above.
 Applicants will receive an email from SSI informing them about the assigned interview date and time and are required to make themselves available for the interview accordingly.
 Requests for alternative arrangements will not be considered.

-## Register for a Free Preview Session
+## Register for a Course Preview Session
 Date: 1 August 2023
 <br> Venue: SSI (Level 18 Auditorium), Tiong Bahru Plaza
 <br>Time: 7pm